 And this part of his text never rises above a 9th Grade level.
 Ninth grade!
 The kinds of students Harvard accepts could probably understand that before they get out of elementary school—and here he is speaking to graduate students.
 Here’s the full text of his speech, if you’re interested.

 Dean Ryan asks five excellent questions (and a bonus sixth at the end).
-I have one more for you: Do you want your audience to focus on your ideas or do you want them to focus on decoding your language?
+I have one more for you: Would you rather have your audience focus on implementing your ideas or on decoding your language?